MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/Core_Java_Practice/src/com/mkpits/java/README.md

 #### Program 564 Basic Core Java Program(PriorityQueueExToAddPrintAndRemoveBooks.java)
 Write a program in java to add, print and remove books in PriorityQueue.

+#### Program 565 Basic Core Java Program(ArrayDequeExToAddAndTraverseElements.java)
+Write a program in java to add and traverse elements using ArrayDeque.

+#### Program 566 Basic Core Java Program(ArrayDequeExToDemonstrateOfferFirstAndPollLastMethod.java)
+Write a program in java to demonstrate offerFirst() and pollLast() method.

+#### Program 567 Basic Core Java Program(ArrayDequeExToAddAndTraverseBooksInDeque.java)
+Write a program in java to add and traverse books in Deque.